 This course is designed for students who are planning to participate in internships.
+This course is offered only in the Spring semester.
 Students who successfully complete this course will be able to:

 - (1) Increase awareness of your own being, actions and thoughts and understand what type of internships that could fit your interests and needs. - (2) Improve interview techniques and effective resume writing skills. - (3) Demonstrate effective business communication skills.